1,000+ Opportunities

 00 available for private and commercial marinas, gas and service docks, seafood dealers and other boat docking facilities in the 20 coastal counties since 1995.
 Guidelines for Pumpout Grants Pumpout Grant Application (PDF Version) Pumpout Grant Application (Word Version) Learn about No Discharge Zones

-Based on current listing details, eligibility includes: Private and commercial marinas, gas/service docks, fish houses/seafood dealers, and other boat-docking facilities in North Carolina's 20 coastal counties; 25% match required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Private and commercial marinas, gas/service docks, fish houses/seafood dealers, and other boat-docking facilities in North Carolina's 20 coastal counties; 25% match required.
+Confirm the full requirements in the official notice before applying.